learn-co-curriculum/dsc-statistical-modeling/README.md

 * Use the larger part for training so the model learns from it.
 This set of data is normally called the **training Data**

 * Use the smaller part for testing the model.
-This is data is kept away from the model during learning process and used only for testing the performance of a learned model.
+This is data is not being used during the model learning process and used only for testing the performance of a learned model.
 This dataset is called as the **testing Data**

 This setup looks like as shown below:
 ![](images/train_test_sets.png)